-On September 20, 2019, a purported stockholder of the Company filed a derivative and putative class action lawsuit in the Superior Court of New Jersey, Chancery Division, against the Company (as both a class action defendant and nominal defendant), certain officers and directors), with the caption O'Connor v.
+On September 20, 2019, a purported stockholder of the Company filed a derivative and putative class action lawsuit against the Company and certain officers and directors (the "Shareholder Action").
+The Company was a defendant in this derivative and putative class action lawsuit in the Superior Court of New Jersey, Chancery Division, filed by a shareholder against the Company (as both a class action defendant and nominal defendant), and certain of its officers and directors (the "Individual Defendants"), with the caption O'Connor v.
 Braun et al., Docket No. MER-C-000068-19 (the "Shareholder Action").
-The Shareholder Action alleges breaches of fiduciary duties based on allegations that the defendants made or approved improper statements when seeking shareholder approval of our 2018 Stock Incentive Plan.
-The Shareholder Action seeks, among other things, any damages sustained by us as a result of the defendants' alleged wrongdoing, a declaratory judgment against all defendants invalidating the 2018 Stock Incentive Plan and declaring any awards made under that Plan invalid, rescinded, and subject to disgorgement, an order disgorging the equity awards granted to the individual defendants under the 2018 Stock Incentive Plan, and attorneys' fees and costs.
+The Shareholder Action alleged breaches of the defendants' fiduciary duties based on allegations that the defendants omitted or made improper statements when seeking shareholder approval of the 2018 Stock Incentive Plan.
+The Shareholder Action sought, among other things, any damages sustained by the Company as a result of the defendants' alleged wrongdoing, a declaratory judgment against all defendants invalidating the 2018 Stock Incentive Plan and declaring any awards made under the Plan invalid, rescinded, and subject to disgorgement, an order disgorging the equity awards granted to the Individual Defendants under the 2018 Stock Incentive Plan, and attorneys' fees and costs.